Contents

 Rename Calendar Group

-- This command allows the calendar group to be renamed.
+- This command enables the calendar group to be renamed.

 - Calendar groups can have any name, as long as the name